MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Material and Methods

 \subsection{MedicalPatchNet}

-The core idea of MedicalPatchNet is to divide the image into patches, predict each patch independently of the others, and then combine the predictions into a global prediction.
+The core idea of MedicalPatchNet, as shown in Figure \ref{fig:MedicalPatchNetOverview}, is to divide the image into patches, predict each patch independently of the others, and then combine the predictions into a global prediction.
 Since the global prediction is just a scaled sum of the local predictions, visualizing these local predictions allows direct quantification of each patch’s contribution to the final classification.
+By construction, all patches are processed independently with a shared backbone and their logits are combined by a fixed arithmetic mean, without any learnable interaction between patches.
+This simple aggregation strategy allows MedicalPatchNet to act as a drop-in replacement for a conventional image-level classifier that uses the same backbone and training labels, while additionally providing an explicit patch-wise decomposition of the decision.

-As a backbone, we chose EfficientNet-B0 \cite{Tan2019EfficentNet}; however, other architectures are also compatible.
+As a backbone, we chose EfficientNet\chreplaced{V2-S}{-B0} \cite{EfficientNetV2Tan2021}; however, other architectures are also compatible.
 Since the chest X-rays are grayscale, we adapt the backbone network to accept a single input channel instead of three by modifying the first convolution layer.
 As a first step, MedicalPatchNet partitions an input image of size $S \times S$ pixels into $P \times P$ non-overlapping patches, each sized $p \times p$ pixels, where $p = \frac{S}{P}$.
 These patches $x_i$, for $i \in [1,P^2]$, are stacked along the batch dimension for processing.
 Thus, a batch containing $B$ images results in a batch size of $BP^2$ patches, all processed simultaneously by the backbone neural network.
-We modify the final layer to output $C$ logits, producing an output vector $z_i \in \mathbb{R}^{C}$ for each patch.
+We modify the final layer to output $C$ logits, i.e.\ raw, pre-sigmoid scores for each class, producing an output vector $z_i \in \mathbb{R}^{C}$ for each patch.
 It contains one logit for each class.
 The global logits $Z \in \mathbb{R}^{C}$ are computed by averaging these local logits: $Z = \frac{1}{P^2}\sum_{i}^{P^2}z_i$.
 The final classification output is obtained by applying the sigmoid function: $\hat{y} = \sigma(Z)$.
 The idea of applying the sigmoid after averaging the logits is to avoid constraining the patch logits' influence on the global logits.

 Using the raw logits vector $z_i$ and the classification vector $\hat{y}$, we calculate scaled patch logits as $\hat{z}_i = \hat{y} \odot z_i$ through element-wise multiplication.
 By scaling the raw logits with classification probabilities, we incorporate a limited degree of global context into individual patches in an interpretable manner.